Jhhuangkay/DeepOpht-Medical-Report-Generation-for-Retinal-Images-via-Deep-Models-and-Visual-Explanation/README.md

 Two examples from the DeepEyeNet dataset json file:
 The key "eyenet0420/train_set/suspected-multiple-evanescent-white-dot-syndrome-4.jpg" is YOUR-PATH + a name of disease.
-The corresponding value of the key {"keywords": "uveitis, dry age-related macular degeneration (dry amd), punctate inner choroidopathy (pic), multiple evanescent white dot syndrome (mewds)", "clinical-description": "20 degree view, red free image of left macula of a 28-year-old caucasian female."} is a dictionary.
+The corresponding value of the key is a dictionary, i.e., {"keywords": "uveitis, dry age-related macular degeneration (dry amd), punctate inner choroidopathy (pic), multiple evanescent white dot syndrome (mewds)", "clinical-description": "20 degree view, red free image of left macula of a 28-year-old caucasian female."}.
 It contains two dictionaries, i.e., the keys "keywords" and "clinical-description" with the corresponding vlaues "uveitis, dry age-related macular degeneration (dry amd), punctate inner choroidopathy (pic), multiple evanescent white dot syndrome (mewds)" and "20 degree view, red free image of left macula of a 28-year-old caucasian female.", respectively.

 [